ForgottenGlory/forgottenglory.github.io/docs/readme/ls.md

 It's now time to begin the installation of the list.
 Follow these steps:

-1. Run Wabbajack.exe.
-The program should automatically update itself to the latest version.
+1. Download this .wabbajack installer file: [Click Here](https://drive.google.com/file/d/1YRxIBbRSCRX2ajChKH53HgaayBujWDnP/view?usp=sharing)
+2. Run Wabbajack.exe.
-2. At the bottom of the window, click Browse Modlists.
+3. At the bottom of the window, click Install From Disk.
-3. Locate the Living Skyrim card.
-You can filter the gallery by game using the dropdown menu at the top of the gallery.
-Living Skyrim is listed under Skyrim Special Edition.
-4. On the Living Skyrim card, click the download/down arrow icon.
-5. Once it finishes downloading, click the play/right arrow icon on the Living Skyrim card.
+4. Locate the installer file you just downloaded using the window that appears and open it.
-6. Below the image you see of the Living Skyrim logo, there are three text boxes.
+5. Below the image you see of the Living Skyrim logo, there are three text boxes.
 The second and third need to be filled out.
-7. Click the three dots in the second (middle) box.
+6. Click the three dots in the second (middle) box.
 Navigate to your Living Skyrim folder and then select this folder in the window that appears.
 This middle box tells you where the list will be installed, including the copy of Mod Organizer 2 that you'll need to use to launch the list.
-8. The third (bottom) box will automatically populate using the folder you just selected.
+7. The third (bottom) box will automatically populate using the folder you just selected.
 This third box tells you where all of the mods will be downloaded.
 If you have hard drive limitations, you may change this to another folder on another hard drive by clicking the three dots in this box and selecting a new folder.
-9. Click the play/right arrow button to begin the installation.
+8. Click the play/right arrow button to begin the installation.

 ### With Nexus Premium
-10. Wabbajack will ask you to login to Nexus and authorize your API key so it can download mods for you automatically.
+9. Wabbajack will ask you to login to Nexus and authorize your API key so it can download mods for you automatically.
 If this doesn't happen, it isn't a problem and means you've already set this up.
-11. Wabbajack will now download and install all of the mods.
+10. Wabbajack will now download and install all of the mods.
 This will take a while (3-4 hours at most).
 Take this opportunity to read the [Important Mods You Need To Know About](#important-mods-you-need-to-know-about) section of this document.

 ### Without Nexus Premium
-10. Wabbajack will prompt you to click all the needed buttons to download the modlist.
+9. Wabbajack will prompt you to click all the needed buttons to download the modlist.
 Be prepared for this to take an extraordinarily long time.
 Current reports indicate installing the list manually takes approximately 24 hours.
 Also be aware that due to the amount of time required when installing this list manually, the list may update during the time it takes to install and you may need to start over if that happens.
 Installing with Nexus Premium isn't required, but is strongly recommended if you value your time.
 If you must install the list manually, put on an audiobook or a TV show and make a day of it.

 <table class="tg">
 <thead>